Computational-social-science/CEMD/README.md

 Binary classification experiments using all the data from the dataset.
 X<sub>Y</sub> denotes the portion of the data initially labeled as *X* that is recategorized as *Y*.
 T: *True*.
 PT: *Partly True*.
 F: *False*.
 MT: *Mostly True*.
 HT: *Half True*.
 BT: *Barely True*.
 PF: *Pants on Fire*.

 ## Ablation Study
+Explore the differences between 6 strategies: the RAG pipeline combined with online search, the RAG pipeline using a local knowledge base, the strategy without using a RAG pipeline and each of these strategies combined with the SFT.
+We use COVMIS2 as the dataset for the comparative experiments, with related articles serving as the local knowledge base.

+From the results, we can see that using RAG and SFT can improve the misinformation detection.

 | Method            | Acc              | F1               | P                | R                |
 | :---------------- | ---------------- | ---------------- | ---------------- | ---------------- |